quirxi/tempControl/README.md

 3. Install the newest Arduino IDE from https://www.arduino.cc/en/main/software (version 1.8.5 at time of writing).

-4. Open "Menu->Sketch->Include Libraries->Manage Libraries.." in the Arduino IDE and search for "Adafruit MAX31855" and install it.
+4. Open "Menu->Sketch->Include Libraries->Manage Libraries.." in the Arduino IDE and search for "Adafruit MAX31855" and "PID" by Brett Beauregard (version 1.2.0 at time of writing) and install it.

 ### Programming

 1. Open the "tempControl.ino" file that you can find here, "Verify" and "Upload" it to your Arduino board via USB connection

 2. Once the code upload finishes verifying, open the serial monitor (found in the ‘Tools’ menu).
 You should be able to read the temperature your thermocouple is detecting on the serial monitor in reak time.
 If it isn’t working, make sure you have assembled the circuit correctly and verified and uploaded the code to your board.

 ### Explanation